Ep70 Men's Relational Health: Relationship Roundtable episode artwork

 from This Whole Life · host Pat Millea, Ben Baker, John Braun & Andy Norton

 “Man becomes an image of God not so much in the moment of solitude as in the moment of communion.”~ St. John Paul IIHow do men connect with others?What makes it hard for men to have strong marriages & friendships?What can a man do to create healthier connections with others?This special episode of This Whole Life is the first "Relationship Roundtable," tackling issues related to human connection and struggles in relationships.
 Pat Millea is joined by an outstanding panel of guests, including Ben Baker, John Braun, and Andy Norton, who dive into the vital topic of men's relational health.
 They explore what it looks like when men are truly connected with others—be it their wives, parents, children, friends, or coworkers.
 The episode unpacks the dynamics of honor, vulnerability, self-reliance, and the often-complicated nature of friendships.
 From pop culture references to real-life anecdotes, the conversation reveals both the strengths and pitfalls that men often face in relationships.
 Each guest offers insights from their own experiences, linking them to mental health and the Christian life.
 With practical steps and spiritual encouragement, they challenge men to take bold steps toward deeper and healthier connections.
 Whether you're a man seeking to improve your relationships or someone who loves one, this episode offers valuable perspectives and encouragement.Episode 70 Show NotesChapters:0:00: Intro & positive & negative examples of men connecting with others18:22: When men are in healthy relationship with others25:30: Self-reliance, withdrawing, & struggles for men in relationships29:58: The cycle of shame in men38:21: Relationship goals & reaching out for connection45:41: Practical ways for men to foster healthy relationships58:02: Challenge By ChoiceReflection Questions:What is one specific thing that stuck with you from this conversation?When men are in healthy relationships, what are they doing well?When men are struggling to be connected to others, what are the pitfalls or temptations?How can men have strong, connected relationships while maintaining a sense of personal competence and strength?Men: How can you reach out to someone for greater connection?
-Women: How can you support the men in your life with their relationships?Support the showThank you for listening, and a very special thank you to our community of supporters!Visit us online at thiswholelifepodcast.com, and send us an email with your thoughts, questions, or ideas.Follow us on Instagram & FacebookInterested in more faith-filled mental health resources?
+Women: How can you support the men in your life with their relationships?Support the showThank you for listening, and a very special thank you to our community of supporters!Join our email list and never miss an episode or an eventVisit us online at thiswholelifepodcast.com, and send us an email with your thoughts, questions, or ideas.Follow us on Instagram & FacebookInterested in more faith-filled mental health resources?
 Check out the Martin Center for IntegrationMusic: "You're Not Alone" by Marie Miller.
 Used with permission.

 NOW PLAYING